 14. Or Visit the Eumundi Markets

 Another wonderful market to visit near Brisbane that is also dog-friendly are the Eumundi Markets, in the town of the same name on the Sunshine Coast, 90 minutes north of Brisbane.
-These markets take place every Wednesday and Saturday, between 7am and 2pm.
+These markets take place every Wednesday and Saturday, between 7am (or 8am on Wednesday) and 2pm.

 Allow at least a couple of hours for a stroll around these gigantic markets, situated on both sides of Napier Road.
 There’s some two-hour parking spots on nearby streets, otherwise head to the paid parking lot.
 If you visit later in the day around lunchtime, there’s plenty of food stalls located just off Memorial Drive.

 We found the markets wonderfully dog-friendly, with plenty of water bowls scattered around for dogs.
 Our dog also sniffed out the two pet stores that were open at the markets on the day we visited, Made in Noosa and 4 Your Petz.
 There’s also plenty of other stalls selling dog-related homewares and gifts, that are hard to resist!

 One of the most popular off-leash dog beaches near the centre of Brisbane is the Kedron Brook off-leash swimming area in Nudgee Beach, just north of Brisbane Airport.
 While the nearby trial off-leash dog area on Nudgee Beach itself was discontinued, these mud flats are still a popular spot for a dog paddle and run, particularly on sunny days.

 On the Sunday afternoon that we visited, there was even a combined coffee-and-dogwash van set up in the adjacent carpark, perfect for an after-swim freshen up.
 If the carpark is already full, there’s parking available along the street.